giorgiobornia/events/README.md

     - "semester" is the current semester (e.g., "spring", "fall")

-- Past editions can be easily handled
+- A list of past editions can be handled easily

  Used libraries (no need to install them on the server, they are directly pointed to by our head):

- Bootstrap
+ JavaScript and JQuery (to toggle the dropdown abstracts)

- JQuery
+ MathJax (to render mathematical symbols)

- MathJax
+ Bootstrap (to generate navigation bars and banners, optional)